October 2, 2017, Judea, Israel

 Do not become that which you hate.

-When we train in Krav Maga it is not to become a "Bad Ass Tough Guy".
+When we train in Krav Maga it is not to become a "Bad Ass Tough Guy" that intimates others.
 We do not want to become the thug that we fear.
-People tell me I do not look tough and do not act scary.
+People tell me that I do not look tough and do not act scary.
 This makes me happy.

 Be careful what you become.
 Remember your true nature.

-Walk softly but carry powerful weapons, and hope you never have to use them.
+Walk softly but carry powerful weapons, and hope that you never have to use them.

 We are the cutting edge of Krav Maga development.
 Your safety is our top priority.